pjtunstall/holocron/README.md

 Now, symmetric algorithms are thought to be resistant to quantum attack, provided a reasonably large key is used.
 It's the asymmetric algorithms that are at risk.
 The current standard, widely-used public-key exchange mechanisms, such as RSA, will be vulnerable when quantum computers reach a certain size.
 In the last couple of years, a few quantum-proof key-exchange mechanisms have been proposed, but it's early days and it could happen that flaws will be found.
 Already some supposedly quantum-proof algorithms, have been cracked with classical (non-quantum) techniques.

 Given this situation, the first attempts at quantum-proof cryptosystems have combined well-established classical algorithms with the new, hopefully post-quantum algorithms, to ensure that they're no less secure than current systems.
 I've followed this pattern too.
-My system uses RSA for the classical part of the key exchange and ML-KEM, also known as Kyber, for the post-quantum part.
+I've used RSA for the classical part of the key exchange and ML-KEM, also known as Kyber, for the post-quantum part.

 In total, these are the algorithms I've used: